ccswbs/UoGd7-Training/advancedguide/howto-accordion.md

   </div>
   ```

   To add additional (closed) sections, add the following code directly below the last accordion section and above the closing </div> tag.
+Remember to update any values referencing "headingThree" or "collapseThree" so it is unique on the page (e.g. headingFour, collapseFour).

   ```html
   <div class="panel panel-default">